 Kelowna

 March 8

 - Open house at the Kelowna Women's Resource Centre.

-- Celebration at the Coast Royal Ann Hotel which will include: feminist readings. poetry, live music and open microphone for comments.
+- Celebration at the Coast Royal Ann Hotel which will include: feminist readings, poetry, live music and open microphone for comments.

-- · For information call 762-2355
+- For information call 762-2355

 Golden

 March 8

 International Buffet Dinner for women and their families, with a short presentation on women's struggles over the years.
 For more information call 344-5317

 Ft.
 St. John

 March 8

 - Theme "Remarkable Women of Ft.
 St. John"

 - · Open house at the Ft.
 St. John's Women's centre which will feature a poster display of the women being honored.
 For more information: 787-1121

 Cranbrook

-March 8

-Speech made in conjunction with Amnesty International in the centre of town which will be followed by a procession to the Women's Centre.
+Speech made in conjunction with Amnesty International in

+the centre of town which will be followed by a procession to the Women's Centre.

-- Open house Women's Centre with wine and cheese and local entertainment celebrating women.
+- Open house at the Women's Centre with wine and cheese and local entertainment celebrating women.

-- For information call 426-2912
+- · For information call 426-2912

 Kamloops

 March 9

 - "Working to save the Environment", facilitated by Recycle Now.

-- Film Series: "Finding Our Roots","Adams World","The Burning Times"
+- · Film Series: "Finding Our Roots","Adams World","The Burning Times"

-- "The Law What it can really do for Women", facilitated by N. Cameron, LEAF.
+- · "The Law What it can really do for Women", facilitated by N. Cameron, LEAF.

-- IWD Dinner, with speaker Ruth Lee Taylor, entertainment by SAND, a feminist clown.
+- · IWD Dinner, with speaker Ruth Lee Taylor, entertainment by SAND, a feminist clown.

 - For information call 374-1844

+Women's Day

+International

 Victoria

 March 8

-Annual Pot luck supper YWCA, 880 Courtney St., 6pm

-- Rally and March Centennial Square, 1pm

-- · IWD Women's Dance and Celebration Cedar Hill Recreation Centre 8:30 pm.
-Cash bar.

-- For information call 381-1012

-Vancouver

-International

-Women's Day

-- March, Queen Elizabeth Theatre, parking lot 12 pm

-- Rally, Robson Square, Georgia Street.
-Speakers and Entertainment with "Key Change" 1pm

-- · Dances and Celebrations:

-- I.W.D.
-Family Multicultural

-Celebration, Vancouver Indian

-Centre 7pm.
-For more information call Karina at 873-

-- Vancouver Lesbian Connection, Capri Hall.
+· Annual Pot luck supper YWCA, 880 Courtney St., 6pm - Rally and March Centennial Square, 1pm - IWD Women's Dance and Celebration Cedar Hill Recreation Centre 8:30 pm.
+Cash bar. - For information call 381-1012 Vancouver March 9 - · March, Queen Elizabeth Theatre, parking lot 12 pm - Rally, Robson Square, Georgia Street.
+Speakers and Entertainment with "Key Change" 1pm - Dances and Celebrations: - I.W.D.
+Family Multicultural Celebration, Vancouver Indian Centre 7pm.
+For more information call Karina at 873- - Vancouver Lesbian.
+Connection, Capri Hall.
 For more information call 299-2488

+Yukon

+Whitehorse

-Whitehorse Talk back show - C.B.C.
+Talk back show - C.B.C.

-- Rally, 12 noon, YTG building, speakers women's issues. - · Dinner, 6:30 pm Yukon Inn, dance to follow.
+- Rally, 12 noon, YTG building, 5 speakers - women's issues. - · Dinner, 6:30 pm Yukon Inn, dance to follow.

-Yellowknife

-March 7 Lucie Blue Tremblay will perform her special brand of music in both English and March 8 Opening Night of the Women's Film Festival.
-Various films of different genres and subject will be shown including "Close Your Eyes and Think of England" and "Sun, Moon &
+Yellowknife · Lucie Blue Tremblay will perform her special brand of music in both English and French. - Opening Night of the Women's Film Festival.
+Various films of different genres and subject will be shown including "Close Your Eyes and Think of England and Sun, Moon & - For information call 920-8775